MicrosoftLearning/mslearn-aml-design/Instructions/start-02-training.md

 You're about to start an interactive exercise in the form of a dialog.
 Each page will show three parts:

 - **Introduction**: Some information is presented to introduce the question.
-- **Get more information**: Learn to ask the most appropriate follow-up question to get more information about the case study.
-  *You'll only be allowed to ask one question (use one hint) before giving advice*.
+- **Open hints**: Get more information by opening hints.
+You can choose how many hints you want to use before answering the questions.
-- **Advise**: Use the gathered information to give advice on how to design a solution to the proposed problem.
+- **Answer**: Use the gathered information to answer the question.
   Each time, there will be **one optimal response**.
 You'll immediately get feedback to know whether you chose correctly.

-> **Note:**
-> You won't get a score at the end of the game.
-If you want to track how well you do, count the stars you find.
-There are five stars to collect!

 ## Are you ready?

-<button class="button" onclick="window.location.href='02-training/diabetes/01';">Start the dialog exercise</button>
+<button class="button" onclick="window.location.href='02-training/01';">Start the dialog exercise</button>

 ### Do you want to do another dialog exercise?